MicrosoftDocs/msteams-docs/msteams-platform/overview-explore.md

 ### Meeting extensions

 Meeting extensions make meetings more productive.
-These apps can be used to ask people to take a poll during a meeting or send a reminder that doesn’t interrupt the flow of the meeting.
+Use these apps to take a poll during a call or send a reminder without breaking the flow of the call.

    :::column-end:::